How to use these resources

 Refusal to accept or process claims

-- JR147: refusal to send PIP2 Form and to decide PIP claim until claimant who is within duration of existing leave to remain (LTR) has applied to extend their LTR;
+DWP refusal to decide PIP claim until claimant has applied to extend their leave to remain (JR147)

 If your client has experienced ‘gatekeeping’ via the telephone, request a form via post as soon as possible and get in touch with us ([email protected]).
 The DWP website states: